alarmfox/curriculum-vitae/main.typ

   company: "NewNet SRL",
   dates: dates-helper(start-date: "Oct 2019", end-date: "Sept 2020"),
 )
-- *Multi-platform design and development (.NET / ASP.NET Core / Xamarin)* Designed and developed desktop applications with .NET Framework, web services and interfaces with ASP.NET Core, and cross-platform mobile apps with Xamarin.
-Containerized services and deployed microservices architectures using Docker to enable scalability and portability.
+- *Multi-platform development (.NET / ASP.NET Core / Xamarin).* Built desktop applications with the .NET Framework, web services with ASP.NET Core, and cross-platform mobile apps with Xamarin.
+Containerized services and deployed microservice architectures using Docker to improve portability.
-- *Customer license management system* Developed a license management tool including key issuance, expiration tracking, and reporting, with focus on security and traceability of activations.
+- *Created a license-management system.* Implemented key issuance, expiration tracking, and reporting with a focus on security and traceability.
-- *Warehouse management with barcode integration* Built a warehouse control solution integrating barcode readers for inventory processes, goods intake, and shipments, improving efficiency of logistics workflows.
+- *Implemented warehouse management with barcode integration.* Delivered inventory workflows for goods intake and shipment, improving logistics efficiency.
-- *Digital signature integration (Aruba, smartcard)* Implemented digital signature protocol via Aruba for automated signing of PDF documents using smartcards, managing certificate authentication and signature workflow for compliant archiving.
+- *Integrated digital signatures (Aruba, smartcard).* Automated PDF signing workflows using smartcards and managed certificate-based authentication for compliant archiving.

 == Projects